bobbui/json-logging-python/README.md

 Customer JSON log formatter can be passed to init method. see examples for more detail: [non web](https://github.com/thangbn/json-logging-python/blob/master/example/custom_log_format.py), [web](https://github.com/thangbn/json-logging-python/blob/master/example/custom_log_format_request.py)

-Custom extraction of request and response can be done by subclass **json_logging.RequestResponseDataExtractionBase**

 ## 2.7 Exclude certain URl from request instrumentation
 Certain URL can be excluded from request instrumentation by specifying a list of regex into **init_request_instrument** method like below: